top of page

 Day 1: Arrive in Geneva – Parks, Old Town & Lake Cruise

 Jet d'Eau fountain sprays water high, creating a rainbow over Lake Geneva.
-Buildings and mountains in the background under clear blue sky.
+Buildings and mountains in the background under a clear blue sky.

 The majestic Jet d’Eau fountain rises over Lake Geneva, creating a vibrant rainbow against the clear blue sky, with the cityscape and mountains providing a stunning backdrop.